This guide is a follow up on the essay Meditation, What Is It and Why Do It.

 Fourth, you should breathe rhythmically.
 Try to breathe in a slow steady rhythm.
 The longer you meditate the slower your breath cycle should become.
-More on this below.
+Breath will be explored further in Step Nine.

 Sixth, your objective when meditating is to avoid focusing your attention on any specific external (physical) or internal (cognitive) stimulus.
 If you’re meditating with your eyes closed, you have temporarily controlled for one major source of external stimuli.
 The most likely external stimuli that might arise while your eyes are closed are sounds or odors.
 However, if your eyes are open this would be the most prominent source of external stimuli.
 There are two primary controls for attention.
 One is intentional, that is, you deliberately direct your attention to some stimulus or stimulus complex.
 This is what you are doing when you do Sensory Field Meditation (SFM).
 You are intentionally directing your attention to a stimulus field or complex stimulus.
 The second is reflex, that is, your attention is drawn to a stimulus by the emotional valence the stimulus holds for you.
 For example, you are meditating and a dog starts barking at something, perhaps a squirrel or a passing car.
 If your attention to the SF is well developed, your focus on the SF will simply include the barks as an undifferentiated stimulus within the field.
 If your focus is broken and your attention is drawn instead to the barking, the barking holds a strong emotional valence for you.
 What you need to do is calmly accept that your focus has been broken and, without self-judgment, intentionally redirect your attention back to the SF and relax.
 The goal should be to counter, with relaxation, your emotional reactivity to the barking.
 If this comes easily then no further action is needed other than working on holding your focus and not reacting.